Living with Inflammatory Bowel Disease Can Be Challenging

 Monthly IBD Support Group

 We host a monthly support group for patients with inflammatory bowel disease (Crohn's disease and ulcerative colitis) and their families.
-Meetings are held at our downtown location on the 9th floor.
+Meetings are held at our downtown River East location at 355 E. Grand Ave.
 Support group events are held from 7 to 9 p.m. on the second Wednesday of each month unless otherwise noted.
 We validate parking at that location.

 Patient Advisory Board